cloudfoundry/cf-for-k8s/docs/getting-started-tutorial.md

 ```
 $ cf api api.vcap.me --skip-ssl-validation
-$ cf auth admin `cat ${TMP_DIR}/cf-values.yml | yq read .cf_admin_password`
+$ cf auth admin $(yq read ${TMP_DIR}/cf-values.yml 'cf_admin_password')
 ```

 ## Experiencing your first `cf push`

 Before we can push an application we need to create an organization and space for your application to exist in.

 NOTE: Cloud Foundry supports the development workflows of very large organizations, you can read more about how Cloud Foundry achieves that [here](https://docs.cloudfoundry.org/concepts/roles.html).

 ```